 23. Insurgency: Sandstorm

 It also looks and sounds astonishing, and no other game has so vividly portrayed the horrors of war.
 Soldiers’ screams are haunting, while bullets zipping overhead make me want to crawl under my desk.
-It’s currently only out on PC, but a console release is planned for August, which will give this game the bigger audience it deserves.
+It’s currently only out on PC, but a console release is planned for some time in the future.

-Its short stint in Early Access is testament to how much polish Riot put into its design, and how balanced its maps and heroes are.
+Its short stint in Early Access is a testament to how much polish Riot put into its design, and how balanced its maps and heroes are.
 Both will only improve over time.
-It’s far too early to tell whether Riot will successfully usurp Counter-Strike as the go-to PC competitive shooter, but it’s certainly showing plenty of promise.

 21. Counter-Strike: Global Offensive